Kiera Fong

 Co-founder, Board Member

-I am a freshman at Cornell University and am passionate about the field of biotechnology.
+I am a student at Cornell University and am passionate about the field of biotechnology.
 I decided to help create the Seattle Science Lab after trying to schedule my own laboratory visits with college research laboratories.
 During the process, I faced a barriers ranging from long response times to age-restrictions that made it incredibly difficult to engage with college laboratories.
 I aim to make science more accessible to high schoolers in the Seattle region by decreasing the barriers associated with science research.

 Sofia Pallais-Aks